-FSA By December 1, 2021, assessments using the tool developed for Native Children Requirement in State Custody or other process developed per Implementation Target 2 above in State Custody or other process developed per Implementation Target 2 above will be conducted within 30 Days of CYFD filing a petition for custody of a Native Child in State Custody.
-(Due December 1, 2021) Native Child in State Custody.
+FSA By December 1, 2021, assessments using the tool developed for Native Children Requirement By December 1, 2021, assessments using the tool developed for Native Children in State Custody or other process developed per Implementation Target 2 above will be conducted within 30 Days of CYFD filing a petition for custody of a Native Child in State Custody.
+(Due December 1, 2021) will be conducted within 30 Days of CYFD filing a petition for custody of a Native Child in State Custody.
 (Due December 1, 2021) Co-Neutrals' Finding Based upon the Co-Neutrals' review and consideration of all available information, the State did not meet the Performance Standard for this TO in 2022.

-CTO1.1(i): qualitative metric: Qualitative review of practice for screening and referrals to traditional and culturally-responsive services.
-240
+CTO1.1(i): qualitative metric: Qualitative review of practice for screening and referrals to traditional and culturally-responsive services.240